Cotton Ball Remedy Really Works!

 DO NOT use this remedy IF:

-What some say about our Cotton Ball Remedy advice
+What some claim about our Cottonball Remedy advice:

 Let's do a reality check: Take SEVEN (7) large cotton balls, the most recommended for a 50+ pound dog and thoroughly soak them in water.
 Note how much cotton is actually there, not a lot.